nestybox/sysbox/docs/sysboxfs-emulation.md

 mountpoint is backed by sysbox-fs by searching the mountpoint path in the `/proc/[pid]/mountinfo` file (where `[pid]` corresponds to the process that made the mount syscall).

-A mountpoint is backed by sysbox-fs if it's a FUSE mount *and* it's a file or subdir of a procfs / sysfs mountpoint.
-A procfs / sysfs mountpoint is one that has mount type "proc" or "sysfs".

 #### Path resolution